HenryKenDephil/monty/README.md

 - Language: C, "Monty"

 ## Project Aim
-To create an interpreter for Monty ByteCode files
+a project to create an interpreter for Monty ByteCode files

 ## Learning Objectives
 * Understand what **LIFO** and **FIFO** mean